Indefinite leave to remain – ILR (settlement) for spouse or partner

 Time spent outside the UK

-It is possible for temporary partner visa holders to leave the UK for extended periods as each ILR case is judged on its merits.
-Much will depend on the time spent out of the country; the reason for absence and whether the marriage continued during that time.
-This means that people who spend some time abroad due to their work commitments will not be unfairly treated by the examining UK Visas & Immigration (UKVI) officials when making a final decision on their ILR application.
-It should be noted, however, that applications for naturalisation are affected by long absences.
-These should not be more than a total of 270 days in the three years preceding the date of applying for citizenship and in the last 12 months, absences should not be more than a total of 90 days.
+It is possible for temporary partner visa holders to leave the UK for extended periods as long absences do not normally affect the outcome of ILR applications.
+Each ILR application is judged on its own merits, as the UKVI case officers normally take into consideration the reasons for absences and whether the marriage actually subsisted during any periods apart.
+This means that people who spend some time abroad due to their work pr family commitments for example will not be unfairly treated by the UKVI officials when applying for permanent residence (ILR).
+It should be noted, however, that long absences do make a difference when it comes to applications for naturalisation, as UK permanent residents who which to apply for citizenship are subject to stricter physical presence requirements.
+Absences should not be more than a total of 270 days in the three years preceding the date of applying for citizenship and in the last 12 months, absences should not be more than a total of 90 days.
 There are some exceptions to this rule which can be applied depending on the individual circumstances.

 KOLL requirement after 28 October 2013

 All applicants, irrespective of other requirements, must prove that they have a good working knowledge of the English language and life in the UK.
 This applies to everyone between 18 and 64 years of age.
 Changes made to the immigration rules on 28 October 2013 mean that applicants for settlement or naturalisation as a British citizen must prove that they can meet the new criteria for approval.
-In addition to passing the Life in the UK test, those applying for ILR or British citizenship will need to have a speaking and listening qualification in English at B1 CEFR (Common European Framework of Reference for Languages) level or higher, unless they are a citizen or national of a majority English language speaking country as defined by UK Visas & Immigration (UKVI).
+In addition to passing the Life in the UK test, those applying for ILR or British citizenship will need to have a speaking and listening qualification in English at B1 CEFR (Common European Framework of Reference for Languages) level or higher, unless they are a citizen or national of a majority English language speaking country as defined by the UK Visas & Immigration (UKVI), or otherwise exempt based on their age or academic achievements.
 Equivalent academic qualifications taught in English will also be considered.

 How to apply for ILR to settle in the UK